Toll Collector

 What was the worst thing someone said to your face?
 Has there ever been a time where you felt like putting your fist through there?

-Asked by Lonnie almost 4 years ago
+Asked by Lonnie over 4 years ago

 Hey are you going to answer or delete the questions from a.
 Year or two ago?